The socialist hero

 A rough way of separating capitalism from socialism is by answering why society produces what it produces?
 For capitalists, the possibility (or better, the intention) to profit moves the economy’s gears and becomes the ultimate reason why an entrepreneur ends up producing what she produces: Simply because she is allowed to keep a profit at the end of the day.

 In socialism, on the other hand, society produces what it needs.
 The economy is guided ex-ante to provide clothing for the entire population, nutritious food for children, or vaccines to fight diseases.
-Society produces them without waiting for someone to figure a way to make money out of them.
+Society produces them without waiting for someone to figure out a way to make money out of them.

 What a message so full of hope and good intentions!